mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Note that this technique cannot be applied in [standalone mode](computation.html#cpp-standalone).

-## Recording random subsets of neurons
+## Recording random subsets of neurons

 In large networks, you might only be interested in the activity of a random subset of neurons.
 While you can specify a `record` argument for a [`StateMonitor`](../reference/brian2.monitors.statemonitor.StateMonitor.html#brian2.monitors.statemonitor.StateMonitor "brian2.monitors.statemonitor.StateMonitor") that allows you to select a subset of neurons, this is not possible for [`SpikeMonitor`](../reference/brian2.monitors.spikemonitor.SpikeMonitor.html#brian2.monitors.spikemonitor.SpikeMonitor "brian2.monitors.spikemonitor.SpikeMonitor")/[`EventMonitor`](../reference/brian2.monitors.spikemonitor.EventMonitor.html#brian2.monitors.spikemonitor.EventMonitor "brian2.monitors.spikemonitor.EventMonitor") and [`PopulationRateMonitor`](../reference/brian2.monitors.ratemonitor.PopulationRateMonitor.html#brian2.monitors.ratemonitor.PopulationRateMonitor "brian2.monitors.ratemonitor.PopulationRateMonitor").
 However, Brian allows you to record with these monitors from a subset of neurons by using a [subgroup](models.html#subgroups):